reinhardfabian/Applications/README.md

 ## Usage

-Point you browser to http://localhost:8080/index.html
+Point your browser to http://localhost:8080/index.html

 This is only a demo for generating a HTML-Table via DOM scripting.
-I just need something to play with GitHub. 🤣
+I just need something to play with JSON, Fetch & GitHub. 🤣

 ## License